Alan Davey (musician): Other projects

-In 2012, the band The Psychedelic Warlords were formed - featuring Alan Davey, Vince Cory, Meurig Griffiths, Radio Ray, Rich Om and Nigel Ward, with a plan to tour into 2013 as an anniversary celebration of Hawkwind's classic Space Ritual album - playing the album in its entirety.
+In 2012, the band The Psychedelic Warlords were formed – featuring Alan Davey, Vince Cory, Meurig Griffiths, Radio Ray, Rich Om and Nigel Ward, with a plan to tour into 2013 as an anniversary celebration of Hawkwind's Space Ritual album – playing the album in its entirety.
 The 2013 tour, which eventually saw several line-up changes, included dates in the UK, and a headline act at the Roadburn Festival in The Netherlands.
 In 2014, Davey took The Psychedelic Warlords on tour once more, again with nearly a completely new line-up, this time fronted by vocalist and saxophonist Craig High, who had fronted the band during the latter part of the 2013 tour.
 The 2014 tour saw the band playing two classic albums in their near entirety, Robert Calvert's album Captain Lockheed and the Starfighters, and Hawkwind's Hall of the Mountain Grill.

-Davey uses a 1986 custom built '1964 Maple 4003s' Rickenbacker bass with built-in pre amp with Seymour Duncan (Ric specific) neck and bridge pickups.
-He has always used Fender Bassman valve amps, and currently uses a custom 4 x 12" cab and a 2 x 15" Laney cab.
-He also plays a Korg Wavestation keyboard synthesizer and is endorsed by Korg, Celestion Speakers and Rotosound Strings (stainless steel, swing bass, 045 - 105.)

-At the request and encouragement from Motörhead fans and Lemmy's friends, he once again started up his Motorhead tribute band 'Ace of Spades' that he first started in 1999.
-The first gig was on 12 August headlining the Bulldog Bash in front of 6,000 people and a tour has been booked for November, December and January, the last gig was at the Dagenham Roundhouse on 20 January 2018.

-He is currently working on three new albums, all to be released on Cleopatra Records from Santa Monica.
-A new Bedouin album with singer Michelle Jimenez-Alder called 'The Soundtrack', a new solo album with some special guests including Paul Rudolph and a new Gunslinger album to be recorded in America in 2018 titled 'Amped Up'.
-A Gunslinger tour of the US and Canada was planned for 2018 and 2019.
-He has also done music for three movies and is currently working on a fourth project.
+Davey has also done music for three movies and is currently working on a fourth project.
+In 2018, he joined Paul Rudolph, original singer and guitarist of Pink Fairies and Lucas Fox, the first Motörhead drummer, to record the album Resident Reptiles under the Pink Fairies name for Cleopatra Records.